sidddhesh100/exalens-assingment/README.md

   }
   ```

-This root endpoint allows you to check the available sensor ids and the api service is working
+This root endpoint will generate a random reading of temperature and humidity and publish those reading on this two topics such as `sensors/humidity/#` and `temperature/humidity/#` and will return the available sensor Id's in response.

 ### 2. Fetch Sensor Readings